roryl/lucee-book/creating_custom_tags.md

 param name="attributes.lastName";
 ```

 This tells Lucee that these variables `attributes.firstName` and `attributes.lastName` must be present, or error.
-Therefore our example generates an error because the last name was not supplied:
+Therefore our example throws an error "The required parameter [attributes.lastName] was not provided." because the last name was not supplied:

 ![](param_error.png)